AminKhorramii/Blog/content/posts/the-conversational-coding.md

 ---
 title: 'The Conversational Coding'
 date: '2025-11-19'
-excerpt: 'The thing that breaks my brain (recently more and more) isn't that these tools exist.
+excerpt: "The thing that breaks my brain (recently more and more) isn't that these tools exist.
 It's that they _work_.
 Like actually work.
-Question is whats gonna come next.'
+Question is whats gonna come next."
 ---

 I saw someone build a project management system in less than an hour by just... writing to a chatbot.
 The app worked.
 It had user authentication, a database, a board -- the whole thing.
 The person who built it had never written a line of JavaScript.
 Didn't know what React was.
 But she'd shipped a working application before lunch.